Skip to main content

 make init

-This command sets up the development environment by:
+This command sets up the development environment by doing the following:

 • Checking for uv and npm.